-Because career assessments, additional vocational evaluation/assessments, and formal assessments are not eligibility requirements, the FEP must never delay eligibility determination and initial placement because one of these assessments is pending.
+Because career assessments, additional vocational evaluation/assessments, educational needs assessments using a standardized educational needs assessment tool, and formal assessments are not eligibility requirements, the FEP must never delay eligibility determination and initial placement because one of these assessments is pending.
 The placement decision must be made using the best available information during the application timeframe.
 (See 1.4.4) The W-2 placement may be adjusted later, if needed, when the additional assessment information is received.